fetchai/agents-aea/examples/weather_skills/README.md

     addr: alpha.fetch-ai.com
     port: 80
 ```
+- Generate the private key for the weather client:

+     aea run

+Stop the agent again with `CTRL + C`.

-- After you run the client (so the private key is created), generate some wealth to your weather client FET address (it takes a while):
+- Generate some wealth to your weather client FET address (it takes a while):
 ```
+cd ..
 python scripts/fetchai_wealth_generation.py --private-key weather_client/fet_private_key.txt --amount 10000000 --addr alpha.fetch-ai.com --port 80
 ```

-- Run the agents, as in the previous section.
+- Run both agents, as in the previous section.